FontaineRiant/wrAIter/README.md

 _Can I fine-tune the AI on a corpus of my choice?_

-I didn't bother with fine-tuning with GPT-NEO.
+I didn't bother with fine-tuning GPT-NEO.
 The model is just too large to fit into my machine or any free cloud GPU.
-So you're on your own.
+So you're on your own if you want to try.

 _wrAIter is a terrible name._